How to Fit Guttering and Down Pipes

 Step 10

-When you get to the last section, measure the size of the gap and then use a hacksaw to cut the last piece of guttering to the right size.
-Fit and external stop end to the end of this final piece to complete the run.
+On the last section of guttering, measure the length required and then use a hacksaw to cut it to size (if required).
+Lastly, attach an external stop end to the end to complete the run.

 fit guttering and downpipes step 10